Center Grove Alum Joins U.S. Space Force

 “They never have enough people who want to do it because you have a lot less freedom than other jobs, but I got to do convoys and training exercises that 80% to 90% of the Air Force never gets to do, so I don’t regret it,” Crafton says.

 Still, he recognized this way of life would make it difficult to start a family so he transitioned into communications, where he did enterprise-level network infrastructure for the Air Force.
-He then applied for a special duty as a defense courier.
+He then applied for a special duty as a courier just like 3PL Melbourne employees.

 “It’s like a classified UPS man,” says Crafton, who serviced Colorado, New Mexico, Montana, Wyoming and Utah.
 “We transported anything that was classified – nuclear codes for submarines or missile fields, all the way down to classified training records.”